This book tells a story.

 This book is my personal harvest of this action research project.

 Although no step was taken – and will be taken – without deep involvement of many different people.
-Lots of women initially, and recently the men are showing up too.
+Lots of women initially, and since we started the Open Sessions, online on The Stoa, men are present too.
 My hope is that this body of work – this collective practice – will help your group/team to live out more of its inherent potential.
 There is always more to uncover and we are in deep need of that more that is also possible!

 What others say about this book: